Source-of-truth document

 Methodology

-Where haio’s numbers come from, how comparables are chosen, and what this dataset cannot tell you.
-Written so a journalist can cite a figure on any property page without legal or factual exposure, and so a first-time buyer can decide whether to trust it.
+Where haio’s numbers come from, how the price estimate is built, and what this dataset cannot tell you.
+Written so a journalist can cite a figure on any property page without legal or factual exposure, and so a first-time buyer can understand — and decide whether to trust — the estimate they are looking at.

 1. Coverage